AnandChowdhary/writing/graduation-project.md

 In the Netherlands, a popular service called Datumprikker allows users to send meeting invitations, allowing guests to select their preferred times.
 Calendly, an Atlanta-based startup, currently leads this category, although their product is focused on one-on-one meetings as opposed to Datumprikker’s preference for multiple guests.

 There are also highly specialized solutions available.
 For example, in the travel space, Mezi uses a chatbot interface to ask the user questions, and can book their flights and hotels automatically and add them to the user’s calendar.
 In the high-tech space, Google’s Duplex uses advanced neural text-to-speech and speech recognition to place real phone calls to businesses to schedule appointments.

+### Author’s previous work

+_Include a section about previous versions and timelines of Ara – Dennis.
+Maybe add the UToday article starting with “Anand’s AI assistant…”?
+_

 ## Methods and Techniques